NicholasRabbit/Computer-Architecture/CSAPP/Notes_on_Learning_CSAPP.md

 The `ret` instruction also includes two operations:

 1. First of all, the machine instructs `pop` to get the value on the top of the current stack, which is the address of an instruction following the called function in the caller's function.
+The return address will be stored into the Program Counter

-2. Then jump to this address.
+2. Then jump to this address and execute the instruction.

 (3) `leave`